 So what’s the problem?

-Aside from the fact that over 90% of the canola oil in this country comes from GMO crops (more on this in another blog post), of just as much concern is the alarming methods used to create the oil before it reaches your supermarket shelf.
+Aside from the fact that over 90% of the canola oil in this country comes from GMO crops, of just as much concern are the methods used to create the oil before it reaches your supermarket shelf.

 As with most things, we are partial to fats that have not been blasted with heat or washed with chemicals, but in their more natural state.
-These include olive oil, coconut oil, and ghee.
-Other good options include avocado oil, walnut oil, flaxseed oil, macadamia oil, and small amounts of unrefined sesame oil.
+These include olive oil, avocado oil, or small amounts of coconut oil, or ghee.
+Other good options include walnut oil, flaxseed oil, macadamia oil, and small amounts of unrefined sesame oil.
 Be sure to look for labels that state unrefined and/or cold pressed (meaning no chemicals or high heat used).
-Oh and if you tolerate dairy, we like Kerry Gold grass fed butter.
+Oh and if you tolerate dairy, we like grass fed butter.